LanceEvangelista/ENG2112PA4/README.md

 ## Data Visualization

-First we import the mat plot library:
+First, we import the Matplotlib Library:

 ```Python
 import matplotlib.pyplot as plt
 ```

-To create a plot we first use:
+To create a plot, we first use:

 `plt.figure(figsize=(x,y))`

-Each time this syntax is called, a new plot is create which allows the program to handle multiple plots.
+Each time this syntax is called, a new plot is created, which allows the program to handle multiple plots.

 `plt.bar(xaxis, yaxis)`

-This tells the program to create a bar graph with the specific variables` data as the x and y axis
+This tells the program to create a bar graph with the specific variables` data as the x and y axes

-First, we group the data together based on their values by gender, by hometown and by track chosen using `groupby` and take their mean to easily compare later on
+First, we group the data together based on their values by gender, by hometown, and by track chosen using `groupby`, and take their mean to easily compare later on

 ```Python
 avg_gender = df.groupby('Gender')[numeric].mean()